JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Friday, 2 September, 2022

 Between time spent actually coding and time spent learning coding, I spent close to 9 hours of time on coding today.
 Tomorrow, I am ready to dive headfirst into more programming.

+Day 24

+Saturday, 3 September, 2022

+I got my hour of coding in first thing in the morning and then planned to do more after I got a few things done, but the day got crazy and I never got back to it.

+Day 25

+Monday, 5 September, 2022

+Today, I went back to HackerRank and completed another challenge.
+Specifically, I completed the HackerRank Lists challenge, fond here. https://www.hackerrank.com/challenges/python-lists/problem In the practice I have done over the past few weeks working ahead in my class, I figured out a few questions I had about some of the things I was seeing at HackerRank like for example the header they populate in (if __name__ == "__main__":) I now know that allows for you to do things like unit test your code without actually running the full program and is meant to be put before the main function.
+It also allows for you to use your code in other programs via importing them.
+From there, I practiced more with pull requests on Github and completed my second pull request.